kbeame/markdown-tips/README.md

 # *Markdown-Tips (for Atom)*
-Lightening talk for Javascript 401
+Lightning talk for Javascript 401

 ## What is Markdown?